theupdateframework/taps/POUFs/reference-POUF/pouf1.md

 * POUF: 1
 * Title: Reference Implementation Using Canonical JSON
-* Version: 1
+* Version: 2
-* Last-Modified: 27-June-2019
+* Last-Modified: 06-May-2020
-* Author: Marina Moore
+* Author: Marina Moore, Joshua Lock
 * Status: Draft
 * TUF Version Implemented: 1.0
+* Implementation Version(s) Covered: v0.12.*
 * Content-Type: text/markdown
 * Created: 25-November-2018

 # Abstract
 This POUF describes the protocol, operations, usage, and formats for the TUF reference implementation written in Python by NYU.

 The reference implementation includes all required features of the TUF standard, as well as many of the optional features as a reference for anyone wishing to implement TUF.
-The implementation uses canonical JSON encoding.
+The implementation uses Canonical JSON encoding.

+This version of the POUF covers v0.12.* of the reference implementation and has been updated to reflect that: snapshot.json only lists targets metadata (top-level and delegated), and timestamp.json includes hashes and length in METAFILES.

 # Protocol

 This POUF uses a subset of the JSON object format, with floating-point numbers omitted.
-When calculating the digest of an object, we use the "canonical JSON" subdialect as described at http://wiki.laptop.org/go/Canonical_JSON.
+When calculating the digest of an object, we use the "canonical JSON" subdialect as described at http://wiki.laptop.org/go/Canonical_JSON and implemented in [securesystemslib](https://github.com/secure-systems-lab/securesystemslib/blob/master/securesystemslib/formats.py#L666).

 In this POUF, metadata files are hosted on the repository using HTTP.
 The filenames for these files are ROLE.json where ROLE is the associated role name (root, targets, snapshot, or timestamp).
 A client downloads these files by HTTP post request.
 The location of the repository is preloaded onto the clients.